Coherent rings of differential operators: Coherent rings and modules

+\begin{lem} Any finitely generated submodule of a coherent module is coherent, and the full subcategory $\coh R \subseteq \mcat R$ of coherent modules is an exact Abelian subcategory that is closed under extensions. \end{lem} \begin{proof} This follows from the proof of Theorem 2.2.1, Corollary 2.2.2 and Corollary 2.2.3 in Glaz \cite{glaz89}, since a full subcategory of an Abelian category is an exact Abelian subcategory if and only if it is closed under kernels, cokernels and finite direct sums. \end{proof}

-We recall that a ring $D$ is left (right) coherent if any of its finitely generated left (right) ideals is finitely presented, and that $D$ is coherent if it is left and right coherent.
-Clearly, any ring that is either Noetherian or semi-hereditary is coherent.
-We refer to Bourbaki \cite{bour-ac61i} and Glaz \cite{glaz89} for details on coherent rings.
+We say that $R$ is a \emph{left coherent ring} if $R$ is a coherent as a left $R$-module, or equivalently, if any finitely generated left ideal in $R$ is finitely presented.
+If follows that a left Noetherian ring is left coherent.
+We recall that $R$ is \emph{left semi-hereditary} if any finitely generated left ideal in $R$ is projective.
+It follows from Lemma \ref{l:cohproj} that a left semi-hereditary ring is left coherent.